Mike Bloomgren: Catawba College

+New York Jets

 After leaving Delta State in February 2007, Bloomgren had a three-week stint at Texas A&M before accepting an offensive quality control position with the New York Jets.
 He served in this position under Brian Schottenheimer, and Bill Callahan.
 In 2009, when Rex Ryan became the head coach of the New York Jets, Bloomgren accepted a position as assistant offensive coordinator.

+Stanford

 In 2011, Bloomgren accepted the running game coordinator/offensive line coaching position at Stanford under head coach David Shaw.

 Bloomgren was promoted to offensive coordinator in January 2013.
+As OC, he coached Christian McCaffrey, who was the first Stanford running back to rush for 2,000 yards and surpassed Barry Sanders' NCAA record of 3,250 all-purpose yards, finishing with 3,864.

+Rice

 On December 5, 2017, it was announced that Bloomgren was hired to replace David Bailiff as the head coach at Rice University.

+Despite two bowl appearances, Rice never had a winning season under Bloomgren's tenure, and their best season against conference teams was a 4-4 season in 2023.
+One highlight of his time at Rice was coaching future NFL wide receiver Luke McCaffrey, who transferred to Rice from Nebraska in 2021.
+McCaffrey, the son of Ed and brother of Christian, was named to the 2023 All-AAC conference team, and was later drafted in the 3rd round of the 2024 NFL draft by the Washington Commanders.

+Rice fired Bloomgren on October 27, 2024, after a 2–6 start to the 2024 season.
+Pete Alamar succeeded him as interim head coach.

+Cleveland Browns

+On January 8, 2025, Bloomgren was hired by the Cleveland Browns as their offensive line coach under head coach Kevin Stefanski.